davebarkeruk/pyofx/README.md

 # pyofx
 Simple Python3 host for rendering images through OpenFX plugins.

 Currently very bare bones opperation, with minimal number of OFX suites partially implemented.
-Will open and image file, process it through an OFX plugin using default parameter values, and output an image file.
+Will open an image file, process it through an OFX plugin using default parameter values, and output an image file.

 Tested on Ubuntu 18.04